Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For hand sewers, six of seven sources had data, with Anthropic missing.
-AI exposure was split: AI Resilience Model and Microsoft rated it low, while Will Robots Take My Job rated it high, keeping confidence at medium.
-Strong wage signals were offset by weak hiring outlook and low adaptive capacity, landing hand sewing at "Somewhat Resilient."
+For hand sewers, six of seven sources had data, with Anthropic the only gap.
+AI exposure sources split: Will Robots Take My Job rated exposure High, while our model and Microsoft both rated it Low, keeping confidence at Medium.
+Strong wage signals from Wage Bill helped, but a Low hiring outlook dragged the score down, landing hand sewing work at "Somewhat Resilient."

 AI Resilience Report forSewers, Hand